 If a landlord fails to return the portion of the tenant’s security deposit that is owed to the tenant within 30 days of move-out and receiving the delivery instructions from the tenant, the landlord may be liable to pay actual damages, a maximum of $200 in punitive damages and reasonable court and attorneys’ fees.

 - Transfer all security deposits, after making any allowable deductions, to the new owner of the property.
-You must then notify the tenant of the name of the new owner, the address of the new owner, and the amount being transferred.
+The landlord must then notify the tenant of the name of the new owner, the address of the new owner, and the amount being transferred.
 The tenant has 20 days after receiving this notice to contest the amount being transferred.

 - Return the tenants’ security deposits, less any allowable deductions, directly to the tenants.

-What is Iowa's security deposit law?
+What is Iowa's Security Deposit Law?